alexcasalboni/aws-lambda-power-tuning/README.md

 * **cleaner**: delete all the previously generated aliases and versions
 * **finalizer**: compute the optimal power value (current logic: lowest average cost per invocation)

 Initializer, cleaner and finalizer are executed only once, while the executor is used by N parallel branches of the state machine (one for each configured power value).
 By default, the executor will execute the given Lambda function `num` consecutive times, but you can enable parallel invocation by setting `parallelInvocation` to `true`.

 Please note that the total invocation time should stay below 300 seconds (5 min), which means that the average duration of your functions should stay below 3 seconds with `num=100`, 30 seconds with `num=10`, and so on.

-## Note about the previous version of this project

-This project used to require a generation step to dynamically create the required steps based on which memory/power configurations you wanted to test.

-The new version of this project doesn't require any generation step.

-Please note that you can specify a list of power values in the `PowerValues` CloudFormation parameter, that will be used as the default in case no `powerValues` input parameter is provided.
+In case you need more time, you can edit the `Timeout` property in the `template.yml` file and redeploy.

 ## CHANGELOG (SAR versioning)